multiduplikator/mikrotik_blocklist/README.md

 }
 ```

 Well, the let us try this with arrays - again taking it away from right after the fetching part.
+The following script works **MUCH FASTER, ACTUALLY DECENT PERFORMANCE**.

 ```
 # load blocklist